TheKitBoi/Indie-Cross-Psych-Port/README.md

 -- Fix bug where every parry note hit starts the Ex Card animation (easy fix)

 thats it for today, see you tomorrow

+Update Log 4/14/22

+No commits yet, I was initially going to do them tonight but I decided to work on the mechanics more and flesh them out before i sent out an update
+Changes today include
+-- Increased functionality with parry notes and peashooters.
+-- Chaser exists now
+-- SongData for Knockout.
+Window name, death message, etc -- song credits in game like the actual mod
+-- camera grain for cuphead
+-- week 1 and 3 story mode changes! (bg, story mode image, etc) -- Made roundabout's go behind the player first, and then go over the player (like the mod, and like cuphead) tomorrows plans? finish cuphead week.
+Start on sans.

+thats all for today, ill push commits tomorrow!